 Why all the negative reviews in the app store about the Bark parental control?

-When downloading my Bark Kids app on my son’s iPad, I saw numerous amounts of negative reviews.
-Curiosity found me, and I wondered if I had made the right parental control choice.
+When I downloaded the Bark Kids app on my son’s iPad, I saw numerous negative reviews, and I wondered if I had made the right parental control choice.

-Low and behold, almost ALL negative reviews were made by kids who felt as though their freedom and privacy were being infiltrated.
+Lo and behold, almost ALL negative reviews were done by kids who felt their freedom and privacy were being infiltrated.

-But also, if kids don’t first understand the importance of accountability, they will feel as though their rights are being taken from them.
+But also, if kids don’t understand the importance of accountability, they will feel their rights are being taken from them.

-Parents also need to be 100% HONEST about the fact that Bark monitors their activity, and exactly what it does.
+Parents also need to be 100% HONEST about the fact that the Bark app monitors their activity and precisely what it does.

-If your teenager one day finds out without having previous knowledge, it will affect their trust in you as the parent.
+If your teenager one day finds out without having previous knowledge of the app’s installation on their iPhone, it will affect their trust in you as the parent.